 As outlined above, there are many benefits to living in a HCOL area.
 Beyond that, you can also choose how you spend your money.
 We’re working toward FI and we’ve made several intentional decisions to expedite our journey to FI without depriving ourselves of what we truly enjoy.

 Here are the top decisions that have helped us hack our HCOL area:

 1- Boost our Income.
 Achieving FI in a high cost of living area starts with earning more.
-We are a dual-income household and we’re fortunate that we both earn a good salary.
+We are a dual-income household.
+I currently work a traditional W2 job for a nonprofit organization, and Jess quit her job a year and a half ago to run her own business.
 Earning more is essential to achieve FI in a HCOL area.
-Spend your time on increasing your income first.

 2- Not Eating Out Regularly.
-Many of my coworkers eat out for lunch every single day.
-I bring my PB&J sandwich from home almost every single day.
-We rarely go out for dinner as well, and as a result, our food budget was nearly cut in half.
+Many of my coworkers would eat out for lunch or order take-out every single day.
+I eat a PB&J at home almost every day.
+And, we rarely go out to dinner or order in, and as a result, our food budget was nearly cut in half.

 4- Do It Yourself.
 Three years ago we built our own back patio.
 It was quite the project because we had to dig out our backyard.
 It took 5 full weekends of work with the other condo owners in our building.
-The total cost for supplies was around $3,000.
+The total cost for supplies was around $3,000 (split between the two of us).
 While no small number, it was significantly less than the $17,000 quote that we received from a landscaper.
-By learning how to do things yourself, you can avoid the high hourly rates for service companies.
+By learning how to do things yourself, you can avoid the high rates charged by contractors.

 5- Buy a reasonably sized home and stay there.
 Many people say that it’s better to rent than buy in a HCOL area.
 Our experience has been that buying our home and staying here has made a huge impact on our net worth.